ArkadiuszSchabowski/Milionaires/README.md

 About the Project - Milionaires is a quiz application inspired by the popular TV show "Who Wants to Be a Millionaire."
 Developed using Visual Studio in C#.

+Technology Stack:
+-Frontend: Vanilla JavaScript
-Technology Stack - Frontend: Vanilla JavaScript, Backend: ASP.NET Core (C#)
+-Backend: ASP.NET Core (C#)

 How to Run - Open the solution Milionaires.sln in Visual Studio.
 Press the F5 key or click the green compile arrow in the top toolbar.